Washington has virus case, 3 other teams add to COVID list | Times Leader

 The Raiders put Ferrell and Joyner on the list Tuesday, joining linebacker Cory Littleton, who tested positive last week, and right tackle Trent Brown, who tested positive last month.
 Brown was taken off the list briefly before going back on it when symptoms returned.

+Los Angeles center Brian Allen was the first NFL player to confirm he had tested positive for coronavirus back in April.
+Other Rams players who have already recovered from COVID-19 infections include left tackle Andrew Whitworth and linebacker Terrell Lewis.

+The Rams (6-3) beat the Seattle Seahawks 23-16 last Sunday to move into a first-place tie atop the NFC West.

-Sills said that the NFL has identified nine people in recent weeks who were identified as “high-risk” close contacts who later tested positive after being isolated.
-But in a much larger number of cases, there have been no “high-risk” contacts in a sign Sills said that teams are following the protocols.
+Sills said the NFL has identified nine people in recent weeks who were identified as “high-risk” close contacts who later tested positive after being isolated.
+But in a much larger number of cases, there have been no “high-risk” contacts in a sign teams are following the protocols, Sills said.

 Washington’s positive test result was the team’s first since July.
 A person with direct knowledge of the situation said the player who tested positive did not travel with Washington for its game at Detroit last weekend.
 The person spoke to The Associated Press on condition of anonymity because the team did not release specific details about the positive case.